 If you’ve established a solid foundation for your credit, it means you have achieved excellent credit status.
 Here are some ways you can take advantage of your superior credit score to help you as you move forward in life.

-Whether you are applying for an auto loan, personal loan or any other line of credit, use your excellent credit to your advantage.
+Whether you are applying for an auto loan, personal loan, business loan or any other line of credit, use your excellent credit to your advantage.
 Bargain with potential lenders to lower the interest rate on the life of your loan.
 Lenders want to do business with you because they know you’ll pay them back, so explore your options before you commit to a loan.

 Rates make all the difference.
 Take a look at the following example to get an idea of what the difference a few percentage points can make throughout the life of a loan.